 Download [PDF File]

-Wireworms, the larval stage of click beetles (Coleoptera: Elateridae), are serious soil dwelling pests of small grain, corn, sugar beet and potato crops.
-Limonius californicus (Mannerheim) and Hypnoidus bicolor (Eschscholtz) are the predominant wireworm species infesting wheat in Montana, particularly in the ‘Golden Triangle’ area of north-central Montana.
+Wireworms, the larval stage of click beetles (Coleoptera: Elateridae), are serious soil dwelling pests of small grains, corn, sugar beets, and potatoes.
+Limonius californicus and Hypnoidus bicolor are the predominant wireworm species infesting wheat in Montana, particularly in the ‘Golden Triangle’ area of north-central Montana.
 Wireworm populations in field crops are increasing, but currently available insecticides provide only partial control, and no alternative management tools exist.
-In the current study, three entomopathogenic fungi were tested for efficacy against wireworms in spring wheat at two field locations (Ledger and Conrad, Montana, USA) in 2013.
-The fungi (Metarhizium brunneum F52, Beauveria bassiana GHA, and Metarhizium robertsii DWR 346) were evaluated in seed coat, in furrow granular and soil drench applications, in addition to imidacloprid (Gaucho®) in seed treatment, which is currently being used by growers.
-Wireworm damage in various treatments was evaluated as standing plant counts, wireworm population survey, and grain yield production.
-Three Fungi applied as formulated granules or as soil drenches, and imidacloprid seed treatment resulted in significantly higher plant stand counts and yields at both locations, than fungus-coated seed treatments and the untreated control.
-Significant difference was detected among the application methods instead of species of the fungi.
-All three fungi applied as granules in furrow and in soil drench were paramount to seed-coating treatments in wireworm control, and provided an efficacy comparable or superior to imidacloprid.
-The fungi used in the current study provided significant plant and yield protection under moderate wireworm pressure, indicating their potential utility in the integrate management of this pest.
+In our study, three entomopathogenic fungi were tested for their efficacy against wireworms in spring wheat at two field locations (Ledger and Conrad, Montana, USA) in 2013.
+The three fungi (Metarhizium brunneum F52, Beauveria bassiana GHA, and Metarhizium robertsii DWR 346) were evaluated as seed-coat, in-furrow granular, and soil band-over-row drench applications in addition to imidacloprid (Gaucho® 600) seed treatment (as a chemical check), the approach currently being used by growers.
+Wireworm damage in these treatments was evaluated as standing plant counts, wireworm population surveys, and yield.
+The three fungi, applied as formulated granules or soil drenches, and the imidacloprid seed treatment all resulted in significantly higher plant stand counts and yields at both locations than the fungus-coated seed treatments or the untreated control.
+Significant differences were detected among the application methods but not among the species of fungi within each application method.
+All three fungi, when applied as granules in furrow or as soil drenches, were more effective than when used as seed-coating treatments for wireworm control, and provided an efficacy comparable or superior to imidacloprid.
+The fungi used in this study provided significant plant and yield protection under moderate wireworm pressure, supporting their value in the management of this pest.

 Gadi V.P.
 Reddy